-1. Give a brief account of the officials in the palace of the Oba of Benin Kingdom the rise of Benin took place.
+The unit has thrown light on the historical background and a general overview of how the rise of Benin took place.
 The above analyses showed that the Benin Empire reached the peak of its power in the sixteenth and seventeenth centuries, and lasted as an important kingdom up to 1897 when, in a weakened state, it came under British rule.
 At the height of its glory as an empire Benin stretched from the Niger, in the east, to the west across the present Lagos state down to Badagry.
 The empire enclosed a large territory of Yorubaland including Ijebu.
 The foundations of the empire were firmly laid by the early Obas or kings of the Benin kingdom.